 Optimizing the Grafting Density of Tethered Chains to Alter the Local Glass Transition Temperature of Polystyrene near Silica Substrates: The Advantage of Mushrooms over Brushes

 ACS Macro Letters 2018, 7, 269-274.

-Ongoing work in our lab is investigating this unexpected phenomenon further by studying the local glass transition temperature Tg(z) next to the substrate interface as a function of tethered chain length, end functional group, and grafting density to identify the underlying factors controlling this behavior.
+Ongoing work in our lab is investigating this unexpected phenomenon further by studying the local glass transition temperature Tg(z) next to the substrate interface as a function of tethered chain length and grafting density to identify the underlying factors controlling this behavior.

 Review and Reproducibility of Forming Adsorbed Layers From Solvent Washing of Melt Annealed Films

 Michael F. Thees, Jennifer A. McGuire, and Connie B. Roth,

 It is well known that in solution, polymer chains naturally segregate and adsorb to interfaces.
 In polymer melts, however, it is less clear the extent to which chains can similarly adsorb to interfaces.
 The study of such adsorbed chains are complicated by the difficulty of accessing and identifying the surface bound chains.
 Efforts to investigate adsorbed layers in melt films and polymer nanocomposites frequently rely on solvent washing to expose such near-surface, “bound layer” chains.